Type 07 FFLs

 - Be at least 21 years old

-- Have a predetermined location for conducting FFL activities
+- Have approved business premises for conducting FFL activities

 - No felony convictions or misdemeanor crimes of domestic violence